och0Sec/Networking/README.md

 press "enter" to confirm the addition of repository

-apt-get update
+apt-get update -y

 apt-get dist-upgrade -y

 reboot